-38 The seasonal fishing settlement of Square Islands is situated at the head of the harbour of the same name.
+The seasonal fishing settlement of Square Islands is situated at the head of the harbour of the same name.

-39 On the east side of the harbour there is a wharf with an outer face 22 m (72 ft) long with a depth of 3.7 m (12 ft) alongside the north 6.1 m (20 ft) section of the face.
-The remainder of the outer face has depths of 0.7 to 1.9 m (2 to 6 ft) alongside.
+39 On the east side of the harbour there is a wharf 22 m (72 ft) long which is reported in ruins.
 The north face of this wharf is foul.
-On the west side of the harbour there is a private fish plant and wharf which was in ruins in 2012.
+On the west side of the harbour there is a private fish plant and wharf which is in ruins.